backstage/backstage/docs/integrations/azure/discovery.md

 - The path within each repository to find the catalog YAML file.
 This will usually be `/catalog-info.yaml`, `/src/*/catalog-info.yaml` or a similar variation for catalog files stored in the root directory of each repository.
+- The repository branch to scan which is optional, `development` in this case.
+The `GB` prefix is mandatory, as this is how Azure DevOps identifies the version as a branch.
+If omitted, the repo's default branch will be scanned.